Java licensing

 Enforceability and Limits of Audit Rights

-Enterprise legal teams should review their enterprise agreements with Oracle to see if Java is implicitly included.
+Enterprise legal teams should review their Oracle agreements to determine whether Java is implicitly included.

 Responding to an Audit Request